-Research Area Lead: Chemical Materials Discovery
+Research Area Lead: Chemical Materials Design

 Prof. Mike Shaver graduated from Mt.
 Allison University with a BSc (Honours), first learning how to use a Schlenk line from Steve Westcott.
 He then went west to pursue a PhD from the University of British Columbia under the direction of Mike Fryzuk.
 After an NSERC postdoctoral fellowship at Imperial College London with Vernon Gibson, Mike accepted a faculty position at UPEI in a reverse-culture-shock-homecoming of sorts.
 After a productive 5 years on PEI, he decided to leave for pastures new and accepted a Chancellor’s Fellowship at the University of Edinburgh.
 He was promoted to Professor and a Personal Chair in Polymer Chemistry in 2017.
 Soon after, he was recruited to join the Department of Materials at the University of Manchester, along with a role in the new Henry Royce Institute where he will champion sustainable materials.
 This new position is a departure from the chemical traditions of his training, but recognises the increasingly important real-world applications of this science.

 In 2020 Prof Shaver successfully led a bid to the European Regional Development Fund to develop the Sustainable Materials Innovation Hub to support SME across Greater Manchester to address sustainable plastic challenges.